Skip to content

 I’m happy to share spring art journal prompts with you, so you can make amazing pages.

 I must tell you that these spring art journal prompts aren’t just words to follow.
-I tried most of these prompts and I share step by step process with you.
+I tried most of these prompts and I share the step-by-step process with you.
 This way, you can see how a page develops from the beginning to the end.

 Also, I’ll list all the supplies I used for these prompts, so they can inspire you more.